Dennis Lo: Career

 Lo returned to studying detection of cell-free fetal DNA after the SARS outbreak.
 In 2008, he reported the use of next-generation sequencing (NGS), which has a much higher throughput than traditional PCR and was a relatively new technology at the time.
 When used to detect Down syndrome, which is caused by an extra chromosome 21, this method was later shown to have a 100% sensitivity and a nearly 98% specificity, prompting its introduction into clinics in 2011.

 The next year, while watching a Harry Potter movie in 3D, the flying "H" reminded him of 2 homologous chromosomes and gave him an idea on how to sequence the fetal genome: to separately sequence the 2 halves of DNA that the foetus inherited from the father and the mother.
 For the father's half, they searched for DNA sequences present only in the father but not the mother; for the mother's half, they counted the DNA sequences from the mother to deduce the sequences inherited by the foetus, which would be found in excess in the mother's blood plasma.
 This discovery created a non-invasive method to detect fetal mutations.
 In 2013, his group showed that the fetal epigenome could also be determined from mother's blood plasma.

 Apart from non-invasive prenatal testing, Lo started investigating cancer diagnosis, profiling and prognosis from circulating tumor DNA using NGS in 2012, when he reported the genetic profiling of cancer in patients' blood plasma.

 As of October 2021, Lo is an associate editor of Clinical Chemistry.

 Lo is the co-founder of 2 biotechnology companies, both established in 2014.
 Using funding from the venture capital firm Decheng Capital, he co-founded Cirina with his longtime CUHK collaborators Rossa Chiu and Allen Chan.
 The company focuses on cancer detection with circulating tumor DNA.
 The company was acquired by GRAIL in 2017, which, in turn, was acquired by Illumina in 2021.
 The 3 of them also co-founded Xcelom, which commercialised their research in non-invasive prenatal testing.

 In the 2021 Hong Kong legislative election, Lo was a registered elector in the functional constituency of Technology and Innovation and the geographical constituency of Kowloon West.
 The State Key Laboratory of Translational Oncology at CUHK, with which he is affiliated, is also a corporate elector (an elector that is a legal entity, as opposed to a natural person) at the same functional constituency.
 As Lo is also a member of the Election Committee of Hong Kong, making him eligible to vote in the Election Committee constituency, he was one of the 41 voters who held 4 votes and whose voting power would be approximately 7,215 times of an ordinary citizen.

+On 22 September 2024, Lo was nominated as a candidate to succeed Rocky Tuan as CUHK president and vice-chancellor.
+He was the sole candidate, and his nomination was approved unanimously on 27 September 2024.
+He assumed office on 8 January 2025.